andreasalptun/fota/README.md

 FOTA is a lightweight (&lt;50kb) signing and encryption tool/library for embedded systems written in pure c.

 No networking or bootloader in included, making it suitable for most platforms.
-The general idea is to let a smartphone fetch a request token from the system, use it to download an encrypted firmware package and then transfer the package to the system over bluetooth (or similar).
-The system itself will then decrypt and verify the firmware, before installing it, making sure no secret keys ever leaves the system.
+The general idea is to let a smartphone app fetch a request token from the embedded system, use it to download an encrypted and signed firmware package and then transfer the package to the system over bluetooth (or similar).
+The system itself will then decrypt and verify the firmware before installing it.

+The crypto algorithms used are RSA-PSS for firmware signing, AES-128 for package encryption and RSA-OAEP for token encryption.
+The hashing algorithm used for signature and HMAC is SHA-256.

 FOTA is licensed under the MIT license.
 It depends on the ARM mbed-crypto for cryptographic functions (<https://github.com/ARMmbed/mbed-crypto>), which is licensed under the Apache-2.0 license.